 - Inskip PD et al. (2001): Cellular-telephone use and brain tumors.

 - Muscat JE et al. (2000): Handheld cellular telephone use and risk of brain cancer.

 - Cardis E et al. (1999): International Case-Control Study of Adult Brain, Head and Neck Tumours: Results...

-Glossary: analog, base station, brain tumor, case-control study, cellular phone, conditional logistic regression, cordless telephone, DECT, digital, epidemiological, exposure, glioma, histological, incidence, Interphone project, matching, meningioma, mobile communication, OR, population-based, recall bias, risk, socioeconomic status, statistical, tumors
+Glossary: acoustic neuroma, brain tumor, case-control study, cellular telephone, conditional logistic regression, Confounders, epidemiological, evidence, exposure, incidence, Interphone project, magnetic resonance imaging, matching, OR, population-based, risk, socioeconomic status, statistical, surgery, tinnitus

 © 1997 - 2013, Research Center for Bioelectromagnetic Interaction (femu - RWTH Aachen University, Germany).